web3buildor/trustsight-evm/contracts/README.md

 # TrustScoreRegistry

-This is a solidity smart contract for the Binance Smart Chain , which maintains a registry of trust scores.
-Each user (identified by their Binance Smart Chain address) can submit a review for another user, which is then stored on the blockchain.
+This is a solidity smart contract for the Evmos Blockchain , which maintains a registry of trust scores.
+Each user (identified by their Evmos Blockchain address) can submit a review for another user, which is then stored on the blockchain.

 ## Contract Details